 - Buying shares in a cooperative housing association

-The property can be in Switzerland or abroad (in specific cross-border cases) but must always be your primary residence.
+In special cross-border situations, the property can even be abroad — but it must always be your primary residence.

 Every Pension Fund has different rules and limits, here are examples of usual rules: